Wind-yk/FBXViewer/README.md

     $ git clone https://github.com/Wind-yk/3D
     ```

-3. The main instructions and workflow of `git` (information retrieved from https://git-scm.com/docs):
+3. The main instructions and workflow of `git` (Version Control) (information retrieved from https://git-scm.com/docs and  https://atlassian.com/git):

     * To display the state of the working directory and the staging area; to see the tracked, untracked files and changes.
-Display the state between git add and git commit command.
+Display the state between git add and git commit command:
         ```
         $ git status
         ```
-    * To update the index (which contains a snapshot of the content of the working tree) using the current content found in the working tree and to prepare the content staged for the next commit.
+    * To update the index (which contains a snapshot of the content of the working tree) using the current content found in the working tree and to prepare the content staged for the next commit:
         ```
         $ git add "file name"
         ```
-    * To remove files from the working tree and from the index.
+    * To remove files from the working tree and from the index:
         ```
         $ git rm "file name"
         ```
-    * To create a new commit containing the current contents of the index.
+    * To create a new commit containing the current contents of the index:
         ```
         $ git commit
         // automatically commit all modified, tracked or deleted files: